altanalytics/schwabr/README.md

 R package for the Charles Schwab trade API, facilitating authentication, trading, price requests, account balances, positions, order history, option chains, and more.
 A user will need a Schwab Brokerage account and Schwab developer app.
-They also need to be Think or Swim enabled.
+They also need the account to be Think or Swim enabled.
 See full instructions below.

-*Please note: the Schwab Developer App takes a few days to be fully approved so start that process ASAP.*
+*Please note: the Schwab Developer App takes a few days to be fully approved so start that process in advance of using this package*

 There is another and similar R CRAN package:
 [charlesschwabapi](https://cran.r-project.org/package=charlesschwabapi).
-It seems similar in terms of functionality to this package. `Schwabr` was built because most of the functionality already existed in the deprecated TD Ameritrade R API called [rameritrade](https://altanalytics.github.io/rameritrade/index.html).
+It seems similar in terms of functionality to this package.
+The biggest difference is in order input where this package is easier to create orders but also limits the user to more simple order types. `Schwabr` was built because most of the functionality already existed in the deprecated TD Ameritrade R API called [rameritrade](https://altanalytics.github.io/rameritrade/index.html).